Technology

 Coaxial cable (coax) carries higher-frequency signals than twisted-pair cables.
 Coax has a central core conductor of solid wire enclosed in an insulator, which is covered by an outer conductor of metal foil.
 This outer conductor completes the circuit.
 The outer conductor is also enclosed in an insulator, and a plastic cover protects the whole cable.

 These cables are categorised by RG (radio government) ratings.
 RG-59 is used for Cable TV, RG-58 for thin Ethernet and RG-11 for thick Ethernet.
 The connector used in these cables is called a BNC connector; it is used to connect the end of the cable to a device.
-Though the coaxial cable has higher bandwidth, its attenuation is much higher compared to twisted-pair cables.
+Though the coaxial cable has a higher bandwidth, its attenuation is much higher compared to twisted-pair cables.
 It is widely used in digital telephone networks where a single cable can carry data up to 600 Mbps.
 Cable TV networks use RG-59 coaxial cable.
 Traditional Ethernet LANs also use this cable.

-Fiber Optic Cable
+Fibre Optic Cable

 A fibre optic cable transmits signals in the form of light.
 Optical fibre uses reflection to guide light through a channel.
 It consists of two main parts: core and cladding.
-The core is denser compared to cladding and is made up of plastic or glass.
+The core is denser compared to the cladding and is made up of plastic or glass.

 Cladding acts as a protective cover to the core.
 The difference in density of the core and cladding is such that a beam of light moving through the core is reflected off the cladding, instead of being refracted into it.